Jbleezy/BO2-Reimagined/README.md

 * Kills on any round (normally stops killing after round 100)
 * Decreased stock ammo from 40 to 20
 * Removed additional goo created by chain kills
-* Continues to chain while put away
+* Continues to chain while not holding weapon
 * Removed player damage
 * Upgraded: increases slippery spot duration by 50%
 * Upgraded: increases chain explosion radius by 50%